 But you can also learn to argue well by learning how not to argue.
 On that subject, I’m somewhat of an expert.
 Over several decades I’ve argued a lot and, on the whole, made quite a mess of it.
 But while I have a woefully rudimentary knowledge about how to argue (a shameful admission considering I wrote a book on the subject), I’ve learned more than my share about how not to argue.

-Through this series I plan to offer a set of heuristics on argumentation and persuasion.
+I plan to offer a set of heuristics on argumentation and persuasion.
 Heuristics are commonsense “rules of thumb” intended to increase the probability of solving some problem.
 The heuristics I offer aren’t derived from careful exegesis of rhetorical textbooks or from rule books on Oxford-style debating.
 These rules of thumb are merely useful tips I’ve learned from a long history of rhetorical mistake-making.
 I won’t take offense if you disagree.
 But I will try to persuade you that following these tips will make you more persuasive.

 What Not to Do: Don’t appeal to folk fallacies in countering arguments.